Gayathri-Elan/Basic-HTML/README.md

-# Basic-HTML
 ## Getting Things Started
-<p> This is a website I built by only using Basic HTML elements, to get things started</p>
+<p> This is a website I built  to get things started with HTML and CSS</p>